puzzle/amm-techlab/content/en/docs/05.0/appmonitoring.md

 Expected result: `servicemonitor.monitoring.coreos.com/consumer-monitor created`

 {{% alert title="Warning" color="secondary" %}}
-Your current user must have the following rights in the current namespace: `oc policy add-role-to-user monitoring-edit <user> -n <namespace>`
+Your current user must have the following rights in the current namespace: `oc policy add-role-to-user monitoring-edit <user> -n <userXY>`
 Tell your trainer if you get a permission error while creating the ServiceMonitor
 {{% /alert %}}